Planigon: Derivation of all possible planigons

 The solution to Challenge Problem 9.46, Geometry (Rusczyk), is in the Degree 3 Vertex column above.
 A triangle with a hendecagon (11-gon) yields a 13.2-gon, a square with a heptagon (7-gon) yields a 9.3333-gon, and a pentagon with a hexagon yields a 7.5-gon).
 Hence there are $1(1)+(1(2)+1)+(3(2)+1)+10=21$ combinations of regular polygons which meet at a vertex.

-Plangions in the plane
+Planigons in the plane

 Only eleven of these angle combinations can occur in a Laves Tiling of planigons.

 In particular, if three polygons meet at a vertex and one has an odd number of sides, the other two polygons must be the same.
 If they are not, they would have to alternate around the first polygon, which is impossible if its number of sides is odd.
-By that restriction these six cannot appear in any tiling of regular polygons:
+By that restriction these six cannot appear in any k-dual-uniform tiling:

 On the other hand, these four can be used in k-dual-uniform tilings:

 Finally, assuming unit side length, all regular polygons and usable planigons have side-lengths and areas as shown below in the table: